bradleyhodges/sfsymbols/README.md

 This package has been built using the latest icons from **Version 7.0 (beta)** – SF Font Version `20.0d10e1`.

 ## Usage
+For simplicity, **I've created a basic icon browser for this package, which you can access here: [bradleyhodges-sfsymbols.vercel.app](https://bradleyhodges-sfsymbols.vercel.app)**

 You will need to install the following packages to use the icons in your project:

 - `@bradleyhodges/sfsymbols` – Contains the actual icons.